Оyster mushroom disease with photo and descriptions of defects

 наросты на шляпке вешенки

-More details about such mushrooms in a separate article.
+📌More details about these symptoms and examples can be found in a separate article.

 Curved and Wavy Oyster Mushroom Caps with Pimples along the Edges